afritsch/tf2classcfgs/readme.txt

 work on competitive servers, too.

-There is are some unused snippets in the configs, I did not test those where commented, I just wanted to have them for reference/future usage.
+There is are some unused snippets in the configs, I did not test those where commented, I just wanted to have them for reference or future usage.

 If you have any suggetions, improvements, bugs or questions, add me on Steam: http://steamcommunity.com/id/sonomabob